eth-educators/eth-docker/SETUP.md

 ### Test login and turn off password authentication

-Test your login. `ssh user@serverIP` from your client's MacOS/Linux Terminal or Windows Powershell should log you in directly without prompting for a password.
+Test your login. `ssh user@serverIP` from your client's MacOS/Linux Terminal or Windows Powershell should log you in directly, prompting for your key passphrase, but not the user password.

 If you are still prompted for a password, resolve that first.
 Your ssh client should show you errors in that case.
+You can run `ssh -v user@serverIP` to get more detailed output on what went wrong.

 On Windows 10 in particular, if the ssh client complains about the "wrong permissions" on the `.ssh` directory or `.ssh/config` file, go into Explorer, find the `C:\Users\USERNAME\.ssh` directory, edit its Properties->Security, click Advanced, then make your user the owner with Full Access, while removing access rights to anyone else, such as SYSTEM and Administrators.
+Check "Replace all child object permissions", and click OK.
 That should solve the issues the OpenSSH client had.

 Lastly, once key authentication has been tested, turn off password authentication.
 On your Linux server:<br />
 `sudo nano /etc/ssh/sshd_config`